SEO Framework Plugin Settings

 Also, you have to install the extension manager plugin from their official website.

-I will explain this later in the post why you need their extension manager plugin.
+I will explain later in the post why you need their extension manager plugin.

 1. Install & Activate